 Commercial General Liability Insurance

 You can clear the paths leading into your store, lay down extra skid-resistant mats at your entrance, and place “wet floor” signs wherever you like.
 But despite your best efforts, someone may injure themselves on your property.
-And you could be held liable for that, eventually finding yourself involved in a costly lawsuit.
+And you could be held liable for that, which could then lead to you finding yourself involved in a costly lawsuit.

 That’s why commercial general liability insurance, or CGL for short, is so important.
 As the foundation to any liability insurance program for business owners, CGL insurance is designed to protect you if you’re found legally liable for bodily injury or property damage to a third party.